 Imagine the sense of exhilaration children feel when they walk into a candy store filled wall-to-wall with scrumptious goodies of all kinds.
 For anyone who appreciates Japanese ceramics, be it the casual enthusiast or the astute collector, the sensation of walking through the Gojōzaka Pottery Festival is strikingly similar.
-Stands set up by ceramic shops and local artists (nearly 500 in all) extend five blocks along both sides of Gojō street, all offering visitors an endless variety green tea cups, saké vessels, plates, tea ceremony bowls, vases and more - the kind of delectable pottery & porcelain that has made Kyoto one of Japan's major ceramic centers.
+Stands set up by ceramic shops and local artists (nearly 500 in all) extend five blocks along both sides of Gojō street, all offering visitors an endless variety of green tea cups, saké ware, plates, tea ceremony bowls, vases and more - the kind of delectable pottery and porcelain that has made Kyoto one of Japan's major ceramic centers.

 And it is.
 Cheerful vendors greet everyone with a loud "irrashaimase!" (welcome!), bargain hunters hurry by with bags filled with things for their cupboard, and treasure hunters carefully scan the lower shelves and corners for those rare pieces that beg to be added to their collection.

-For centuries, the kilns of the Gojō district in eastern Kyoto have fired some of the finest pottery & porcelain in Japan.
-New environmental regulations in the 1980s, though, forced all wood-burning kilns to relocate outside the city's boundaries, and one of the last to close was the community kiln used by the legendary mingei potter Kawai Kanjirō.
+For centuries, the kilns of the Gojō district in eastern Kyoto have fired some of the finest pottery and porcelain in Japan.
+New environmental regulations in the 1980s, though, forced all wood-burning kilns to relocate outside of the city's boundaries, and one of the last to close was the community kiln used by the legendary mingei potter Kawai Kanjirō.
 Although the source was now further away, the shops associated with these kilns continue to thrive along this historic street and play host to the annual event.

-The Gojōzaka pottery festival serves as a way for shops to get rid of unsold inventory and make room for stock from the next season's firing.
+The Gojōzaka pottery festival serves as a way for shops to get rid of unsold inventory and to make room for stock from the next season's firing.
 Accordingly, the majority of items is marked down, and negotiating a slightly deeper discount is not at all uncommon.

 At other stands, you'll find pottery from other parts of Japan like Shiga, Tamba, and Hagi to name a few.
 Neighbors sometimes make interesting companions, with colorful ceramic kitsch sharing space with the unadorned beauty of Bizen-yaki from Okayama Prefecture.